What is sexting?

 If your child believes the image or video has been circulated online (by a child or adult):

-2. Regardless of the situation you should inform your child’s school.
-They can keep an eye on the situation and help stop images or videos from being circulated.
+2. Regardless of the situation, you should inform your child’s school.
+They can monitor the situation and help stop images or videos from being circulated.
 The school can also offer support to your child and any other children that have been affected.

 1. If a child has lost control of a sexual image, ask them to get in touch with Childline.
 Together, Childline and the Internet Watch Foundation (IWF) will try to get the image removed.

-2. Childline has also produced a free app for young people called Zipit, which is designed to provide them with witty images to send in response to a request for explicit images, and advice on how to stay safe.
+2. Childline has also produced a free app for young people called Zipit, designed to provide them witty images to send in response to a request for explicit photos and advice on staying safe.

 Must read: